Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Rating and Ranking.md

 The algorithms above are based on feedback to tune the rank or scores of players or documents.
 The drawback of these methods is that they do not take the features of the players into consideration.
 We may use machine learn to predict the scores of players and test it in real data set such as **RankNet, LambdaRank, and LambdaMART**.

-And it can apply to information retrieval and recommender system.
+And it can be applied to information retrieval and recommender system.

 * https://github.com/cgravier/RankLib
 * http://fastml.com/evaluating-recommender-systems/